NDCLab/autism-go-academy/CONTRIBUTING.md

 ## Roadmap
 Please see the roadmap available on the [README.md](README.md) file of this repository.

-:point_right: Keep the "Roadmap" text above but update the link to the `readme` for your repo.
-And, of course, delete this note before publishing the contributing file.

 ## Directory Structure
 :point_right: Update this section as appropriate for your repo, then delete this note before publishing.